1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (v) attempt to obtain, or assist third parties in obtaining, access to the Software, other than as provided under this clause 2.1; and

 (e) the Customer shall use reasonable endeavours to prevent any unauthorised access to, or use of, the Software and notify the Company promptly of any such unauthorised access or use.

 2.2 The Company or its agents shall perform the Implementation, Training and Maintenance and Support services as agreed with the Customer.
 Any additional resources required by the Customer shall be at the Company’s usual rates or as may be agreed with the Customer.

 3. Authorised Users:

 (a) the Customer’s access to the Software shall be limited to its Authorised Users;

 (b) the Customer shall maintain a written list of current Authorised Users of the Software, and the Customer shall provide such list to the Company as may be reasonably requested by the Company from time to time;

 (c) the Customer shall ensure that each Authorised User keeps a secure password for his use of the Software, and that each Authorised User keeps his password confidential;

-(d) the Company may audit the Software regarding the name and password for each Authorised User.
+(d) the Company or its agents may audit the Software regarding the name and password for each Authorised User.
 Such audit may be conducted no more than once per quarter, at the Company’s expense, and shall be exercised with reasonable prior notice, in a manner so as to not substantially interfere with Customer’s normal conduct of business; and

 (e) if such audit reveals that passwords have been provided to individuals who are not Authorised Users, and without prejudice to the Company’s other rights, the Customer shall promptly disable such passwords and shall not issue any new passwords to such individuals.